Radiation Therapy for Soft Tissue Sarcomas

 Many side effects improve or even go away some time after radiation is finished.
 Some though, like bone weakness and lung damage, can be permanent.

-More information on this topic can be found in the Radiation section of our website, or in Understanding Radiation Therapy: A Guide for Patients and Families.
+More information on this topic can be found in Radiation Therapy.

 Last Medical Review: December 29, 2014 Last Revised: February 9, 2016